Writing tests

 couldn't reach the code for some reason.

-Let's write some documentation to make sure other folks know how to use Strong
+Let's to make sure other folks know how to use Strong

 .